SAP-cloud-infrastructure/sap-hana-backup-integration/README.md

 ## About this project

 SAP HANA Backint integration for S3-compatible object storage.
-Implements the Backint API v1.50 to backup, restore, inquire, and delete HANA database backups on CEPH storage.
+Implements the Backint v1.50 to backup, restore, inquire, and delete HANA database backups on CEPH storage.

 ## Overview